CERTO-project/D4.3_Classification_toolbox/README.md

 where, <personal_access_token> is a personal access token with at least `read_api` scope.

+If you ever need to upgrade, just run `pip install --upgrade fuzzy_clustering ... etc` like above.

 ## Plan of action

 1. build a framework for clusting data and scoring the cluster set